paraspell/docs/docs/index.md

 A complete guide on how to use these tools will be mentioned throughout the document.

-## What is ParaSpell✨ in general
+## What is ParaSpell✨?

 ParaSpell is dedicated to enhancing `XCM` functionality by conducting in-depth research on every XCM-compatible Parachain.
-This research is then consolidated into XCM Tools, which standardize the diverse XCM implementations into easy-to-use, uniform tools.
+This research is then consolidated into `XCM Tools`, which standardize the diverse XCM implementations into easy-to-use, uniform tools.
 These tools enable you to seamlessly integrate the interoperability benefits of the Polkadot and Kusama ecosystems into your application within moments.

 **Why should I use ParaSpell✨?**

 Implementing Polkadot's flagship feature, XCM, into your application can sometimes be a complex task.
 Each Parachain may customize its XCM Pallets to meet specific needs, resulting in a wide variety of implementations.
 Supporting multiple Parachains in a consistent manner is therefore time-consuming.
-Fortunately, ParaSpell has already conducted this research and wrapped the necessary pallets from every compatible Parachain into its tools.
-Saving time is crucial when delivering a product, and ParaSpell helps you use it wisely.
+Fortunately, ParaSpell has already conducted this research and wrapped the necessary pallets from every compatible Parachain into its tools. **Saving time is crucial when delivering a product, and ParaSpell helps you use it wisely.**

-## Project achievements in chronological order ⌛️
+## Project achievements 🏆

+We take great pride in our achievements, which reflect our commitment to enhancing cross-chain communication and our dedication to building a strong reputation through diligent effort.
+These achievements are sorted in chronological order (oldest to latest) ⌛️.

 - 📙 Article about early ParaSpell and Polkadot created & accepted to ICECET2022 held in Prague - [IEEE Sharing Fungible Assets Across Polkadot Paraverse](https://ieeexplore.ieee.org/document/9872938/)
 - 🎈 Web 3 Foundation base grant [Application](https://github.com/w3f/Grants-Program/pull/1118), [Delivery](https://github.com/w3f/Grant-Milestone-Delivery/pull/584)